ismailmubarik/AWS-SAA-C02-Course/12-RDS/notes.md

 Restores aren't fast, think about RTO.

 ### RDS Read-Replicas
+As the name suggests, are read-only replicas of RDS instances.
+They can be only used for read operations.
+They have their own end-point addresses so applications should be configured to use them directly.
+Read replicas provide two benefits: 1.
+Performance Benefits 2.
+Availibility Benefits

-Kept in sync using **asyncronous replication**
+Kept in sync using **asyncronous replication**.

 It is written fully to the primary instance.
 Once its stored on disk, it is then pushed to the replica.
 This means there could be a small lag.
+This is unlike multi AZ based RDS that uses Synochronous replication meaning data is written to both the primary and the backup RDS at the same time.

 These can be created in the same region or a different region.
-This is a **cross region replication**
+This is a **cross region replication**.
+IF you do cross region replication, then AWS handles all the networking b/w regions.

 #### Why do these matter